 - Payments can be made pre or post, weekly or monthly.

-- If 4 consecutive weeks pass without at least 4 hours of total practice, you may be dropped.
+- If 4 consecutive weeks pass without at least 4 days of practice, you may be dropped.

 - Q: How much should students practice?

 - A1: Frequency is the most important aspect of practicing.
 The more practice times in a week, the better; the more practice times in a day, the better.
 For those who are young and/or on busy schedules, I have found that a minimum of 3 days a week is enough to show improvement.
 For those who are in high school and are thinking about pursuing music in college, 7 days a week is necessary.
 (If you can't do 7 days a week, you won't succeed in college.)

-A2: Research suggests that it takes a MINIMUM of 10,000 hours to MASTER a skill, but only 20 focused hours to learn the fundamental basics.
+- A2: Research suggests that it takes virtuosos an average of 10,000 to master their skill, but amateurs only 20 focused hours to learn the fundamental basics of a skill.
 To reach 10,000 hours, one would have to practice 3 hours a day for 9 years, 2 hours a day for 14 years, or an hour a day for 27 years.
 To reach 20 hours, one would have to practice 2 hours a day for 10 days, an hour a day for 20 days, or a half hour a day for 40 days.
 This is much more manageable, and I suggest students make consecutive goals of 20 hours each (preferably in 10 weeks or less), mastering a subset of skills each time.
-As a weekly goal, I have found it takes a MINIMUM of 2 hours each week (20 hours for every 10 weeks) to show improvement.
+As a weekly goal, I have found it takes a minimum of 2 hours each week spread over 3 days to show improvement.
 Less than that will set a student up for frustration and failure.
-More focused practice will almost always equal more improvement and more success.
+More focused practice will almost always equal more success.

 - Q: Should students just play through each exercise once?